-Here, we summarize guidelines designed by the American Academy of Pediatrics to assist the pediatrician with medical care for a child with Down syndrome from one to five years of age.2
+Here, we summarize guidelines designed by the American Academy of Pediatrics to assist the pediatrician/ primary care providers with medical care for an adolescent or young adult with Down syndrome between 13 and 21+ years of age.

-Periodic Care and Follow Up Specific for Children 1 to 5 Years of Age
+Periodic Care and Follow Up Specific for Adolescents and Young Adults (13-21+ Years)

-Several aspects of care require ongoing assessment throughout childhood and should be reviewed at every physician visit, while others may be conducted at different time intervals depending on the patient's age and health care needs.
+Several aspects of care require ongoing assessment throughout childhood and adulthood and should be reviewed at every physician visit, while others may be conducted at different time intervals depending on the patient's age and health care needs.